sujitpal/pytorch-gnn-tutorial-odsc2021/README.md

 Navigate to the [Colab Web UI](https://colab.research.google.com/) and click on the GitHub tab.
 Enter the URL of this repository in the field titled "Enter a GitHub URL..." and hit the search icon.
 You should see the notebooks appear in the results.
 Click on the notebook you want to work with in Colab.

 Notebooks are numbered sequentially.
 For exmple `02x-` is the node classification example that you should open to solve the problem yourself.
-The latter notebook contains step-by-step instructions to help you do this on your own.
+It contains step-by-step instructions to help you implement a GNN node classifier on your own.
 The corresponding `02-` notebook contains the solved version, but for best results, try to hold off looking at it unless you are truly stuck or want to compare with your approach.

 ## References